 Next, drive south towards the beautiful Adraga Beach.
 Definitely a great place for you to take some amazing photographs.

-Finally, it’s time for you to go to Portugal’s and mainland Europe’s western point: the beautiful Cape Roca.
+Finally, it’s time for you to go to Portugal’s and Europe’s westernmost point: the beautiful Cape Roca.

-Take some time to enjoy and contemplate the wonderful seascape, the beautiful lighthouse and the small landmark marking this as the western point of mainland Europe.
+Take some time to enjoy and contemplate the wonderful seascape, the beautiful lighthouse and the small landmark marking this as the westernmost point of mainland Europe.

 Afterwards, prepare yourself for a ride along the Atlantic coast, from Sintra and through Cascais until you get to Algés – definitely, a ride you won’t forget.